MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- A Survey on Evaluation of Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2403.01874)
+  - Han Yu, Jiashuo Liu, Xingxuan Zhang, Jiayun Wu, Peng Cui.
+  - Key Word: Survey; Out-of-Distribution Generalization Evaluation.
+  - <details><summary>Digest</summary> OOD generalization involves not only assessing a model's OOD generalization strength but also identifying where it generalizes well or poorly, including the types of distribution shifts it can handle and the safe versus risky input regions.
+This paper represents the first comprehensive review of OOD evaluation, categorizing existing research into three paradigms based on test data availability and briefly discussing OOD evaluation for pretrained models.
+It concludes with suggestions for future research directions in OOD evaluation.

 ## Evasion Attacks and Defenses

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.